stefanw/channels-yroom/README.md

 # Channels-Yroom

-Django Channels Websocket consumer and worker for the Yjs network protocol

-`channels-yroom` implements the network protocol for Yjs doc synchronization and awareness updates and makes them available as a Django Channels Websocket consumer and worker.
+`channels-yroom` is a Django Channels WebSocket consumer and worker for synchronizing Yjs clients.
+It implements the network protocol for Yjs doc synchronization and awareness updates and makes them available as Django Channels WebSocket consumer and worker.

 ## Get started

+1. Install:

+    `pip install channels-yroom`

-1. Add `channels` and `channels_yroom` to `INSTALLED_APPS` in your settings.
+2. Add `channels` and `channels_yroom` to `INSTALLED_APPS` in your settings.

-2. Set up your websocket consumer.
+3. Set up your WebSocket consumer in `consumers.py`.

-   These can be quite simple

    ```python